bionemesis/n8nsyncro/README.md

 [dialpad_to_syncro.json](https://github.com/bionemesis/n8nsyncro/blob/main/dialpad_to_syncro.json)

 This workflow takes Dialpad call information for an answered call and pushes it into Syncro as either a ticket or an update to an existing ticket.
 You will need to have a workflow for each technician at this time.
 It also saves call/ticket information to a Google Sheet to be queried by the dialpad_to_syncro_timer.json workflow.
+This will match to inbound and outbound calls, so if that's not desired you need to add in an IF to only proceed on either inbound or outbound calls.

 [dialpad_to_syncro_timer.json](https://github.com/bionemesis/n8nsyncro/blob/main/dialpad_to_syncro_timer.json)